AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 4. Under **Add Content File**, drag and drop the content file, or select the field to browse and upload.
 ![](assets/cl2.png)

-5. Under **Add to Folder**, select **Browse folders** and navigate to the folder where you want to store the content.
-Select the folder to confirm.
+5. Under **Add to Folder**, either browse the folder or search the folder in search field.
 ![](assets/cl3.png)

 6. Select **Add**.